 - A written notice of termination is prepared after the discussion and consideration of all available information.

-For Professional employees and Support Staff not represented by a union, see Policy 6.4.
+For Professional employees and Support Staff not represented by a union, see the Corrective Action policy.

 Key points of Policy